XinyuKang/SQL/sql.md

      ON o.shipper_id = sh.shipper_id
 ORDER BY c.customer_id
 ```
+- When performing a LEFT JOIN, if there are multiple rows in the right table that match the join condition with a row from the left table, then the row from the left table will be repeated for each matching row from the right table in the result set.

 #### RIGHT JOIN
 **All the customers from the right table are returned** whether the `ON` condition is true or not.